 Aside from these 7 gems listed in these tabs, any other gem is considerably worse.

 Just get them asap while slowly climbing the GR’s you’re allowed to do.
 Do neph/GR/neph/GR etc until you get the big 3.
 Don’t overdo the level, just go for efficient farming and cheap empowering.
 GR 34 is enough to 25 a gem.

-With 3 of your best gems at L25 – try much higher Torment levels (VI+ at least).
-Make some defensive changes in your build as you proceed!!!
-Now the real farming begins!
+With 3 of your best gems at L25 – try much higher Torment levels.
+Now it’s time to find some key items!

 Playing the Build & Adjustments